weisy11/EasyData/README.md

 # EasyData
-EasyData is an opensource toolbox for data quality assesment, data quality modify, and offline data augment.
+EasyData is an toolset for data quality assesment, data quality modify, and offline data augment.